-Explain advanced concepts in chemistry based on prior learning Analyse research findings in research articles and evaluate these in light of other sources.
+Explain advanced concepts in chemistry based on prior learning

+Analyse research findings in research articles and evaluate these in light of other sources.
 Identify appropriate sources for research articles and summarise these as part of a critical appraisal of material.

 Formulate arguments to explain chemical phenomena in a range of contexts

 Assessment: Viva (25%)

 Examination (50%)

 Assignment 1 (25%)

-Assessment Description: Students will select the topics on which they will be assessed before the start of the term.
-Different topics will have different types of assessment (may be more than one)
+Assessment Deso the term.
+Different cription: Students will select the topics on which they will be assessed before the start of topics will have different types of assessment (may be more than one)

-One topic will be assessed by some form of assignment during the term (literature evaluation, research, proposal etc) One topic will be assessed using an oral exam at the end of term
+One topic will be a proposal etc) ssessed by some form of assignment during the term (literature evaluation, research,

+One topic will be assessed using an oral exam at the end of term